daniel7777cohen/basic-fs-app/README.md

 # basic-fs-app
 A basic full stack app using react-node-mongo

+server -
-yarn install
+yarn install yarn server.

-/server yarn server
+client -
-/client yarn start
+yarn install yarn start

+The users at /create are fetched from the database.